 Flood management is important to protect human lives and property, particularly in the North Santa Monica Bay where, historically, flooding has been an issue exacerbated by wildfires and changes to the natural landscape.
 The Los Angeles County Flood Control District manages most of the Subregion's flood infrastructure such as storm drains, culverts, and debris basins.
-Flood Control Facilities in the Subregion are shown in Figure 4.
+Flood control facilities in the Subregion are shown in Figure 4.
+The City of Malibu is responsible for the construction and maintenance of storm drain systems, which consist of pipelines, catch basins, open channels, and retention pond in addition to the facilities owned and managed by Los Angeles County and the California Department of Transportation.
+Floods in the sub-region are also managed by natural streams as depicted in Figure 3.